Chart Color Schemes

 Population growth drivers in Eastwood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Eastwood (NSW) is estimated at around 19,928.
-This reflects an increase of 1,233 people since the 2021 Census, which reported a population of 18,695 people.
-The change was inferred from AreaSearch's estimation of the resident population at 19,747 following examination of the latest ERP data release by the ABS in June 2024 and an additional 121 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,817 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Eastwood's growth rate of 6.6% since the census positions it within 1.2 percentage points of the state (7.8%).
+As of February 2026, the estimated population of the suburb of Eastwood (NSW) is around 19,928.
+This reflects an increase of 1,233 people since the 2021 Census, which reported a population of 18,695.
+The change is inferred from AreaSearch's estimation of the resident population at 19,747 following examination of the latest ERP data release by the ABS in June 2024 and an additional 121 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,817 persons per square kilometer.
+Eastwood's growth rate of 6.6% since the census positions it within 1.2 percentage points of the state's average growth of 7.8%.
 Population growth for the area was primarily driven by overseas migration contributing approximately 90.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected nationally, with the suburb expected to increase by 2,999 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.0% over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 3,005 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.2% over the 17-year period.

 Frequently Asked Questions - Population